Vahid-Negahdari/Elastic-Full-Waveforrm-Inversion/README.md

 ## :art: About the project
 In this project, we present methods based on data-driven techniques for the time-harmonic Elastic Full-Waveform Inversion problem.
-Our project consists of several methods, including pure data-driven technique(First Method), the integrated application of deep learning and the physics underlying the problem(Second Method), and a probabilistic deep learning technique(Third Method).
+Our project consists of several methods, including pure data-driven technique (First Method), the integrated application of deep learning and the physics underlying the problem (Second Method) which includes several independent techniques, and a probabilistic deep learning technique (Third Method).

 The full article for this source code can be found on [[1]](#1), named Elastic Full-Waveform Inversion : How the physics of problem improves